ristotoldsep/My-Tech-Stack/README.md

 ### Deployment workflow
 * Docker - still in the phase of figuring it out.
 * Continuous Deployment from GitHub with DeployHQ & Netlify

-### Also experience in:
-* C/C++
-* VHDL

-I am studying Computer Systems Engineering/Hardware Development and Programming in TalTech and these are the main languages we use.

 ### Stuff I'm planning to master:
 #### Module Bundlers